 If you’re looking for bamboo that’s 3-4 inches in diameter and 30 or 40 feet long, that’s very doable.
 Even if you live in a temperate climate, you should be able to grow bamboo this size.
 But it requires some space to spread out.
 Don’t expect to grow bamboo like this in a small, suburban backyard without ruffling some feathers with your neighbors.
 It can get out of control.

 Then you have a number of other factors to consider.
 Most bamboo, you’ve no doubt noticed, are hollow in the center.
 And the best varieties for building will have the thickest walls.
-But some types of bamboo, in Vietnam for example, are actually solid.
-This could be desirable, or not, depending how you want to use it.
+But some types of bamboo, like Dendrocalamus strictus and most species of Chusquea, are actually solid.
+This could be desirable, or not, depending on how you want to use it.
+But generally, they’re an excellent source of bamboo lumber.

 Also, for decorative purposes, you will want to think about the color.
 Some bamboos are very dark, almost black, and look beautiful when dried.
 You may want to use some black bamboo (Phyllostachys nigra) for decorative accents.
 Although it does not have ideal properties for building.
 Keep in mind, most bamboo is dark green when it grows, but turns yellow once it dries.